Moein100/vue-simple-tiptap-editor/README.md

 # **vue-simple-tiptap-editor**

-A lightweight, customizable Vue 3 wrapper around **Tiptap**, designed for simplicity and flexibility.
+A lightweight Vue 3 wrapper around **Tiptap**, designed for simplicity and flexibility.
 ---

 ## **Features**